-Nobody with such language Has nothing to declare
+Nobody with such languagey

 Norman MacCaig

 Voltaire's Candide has always attracted me - the story of an innocent who believed in the optimistic philosophy of the time as practised in the novel's character Professor Pangloss who preached that "everything is for the best in the best of possible times".
 I too was born in propitious times and circumstances.